 ● Turning abruptly or illegally

 ● Driving into opposing traffic on the wrong side of the road

-If you noticed any of these signs with the driver who caused your crash, it is vital that you find an attorney to represent you.
+If you noticed any of these signs with the driver who caused your crash, it is vital that you find a personal injury lawyer to represent you.
 While a lawyer isn’t necessary for all types of wrecks, if you’ve been hit by a drunk driver, you do need a lawyer for your car wreck case.

-We are passionate about getting impaired drivers off the roads.
+Our team is passionate about getting impaired drivers off the roads.
 It is our goal to make Texas safer for everyone.
 If you are the victim of a Texas drunk driving accident or suspect that the driver who caused your or your loved ones' injuries or wrongful death was impaired, call our Texas drunk driving injury attorneys today at 214-699-4409 for a free consultation.

-You can also fill out our Contact Us form and one of our team members will get in touch with you.
+You can also fill out our Contact Us form and one of our lawyers will get in touch with you.
 We are here to help, and we will do whatever we can to hold the drunk driver responsible and get you on the road to recovery.